-Under critical lighting conditions surface imperfections may still be apparent in a level 4 finish.

-Level 5 - Level 5 is for use where gloss or semi-gloss paints are specified or where critical lighting conditions occur on flat or low sheen paints.
+Under critical lighting conditions surface imperfections may still be apparent in a Level 4 finish.
+Level 5 - Level 5 is for use where gloss or semigloss paints are specified or where critical lighting conditions occur on flat or low sheen paints.
 Level 5 is characterised by a parity of texture and porosity.
-The surface texture shall be random in fashion and monolithic, concealing joints and fixing points.
+The surface texture must be random in fashion and monolithic, concealing joints and fixing points.

-All joints and interior angles shall have tape embedded in joint compound plus a minimum of two separate coats of joint compound applied over all joints, angles, fastener heads and accessories.
-All joint compound shall be finished smooth and be free of tool marks and ridges.
+All joints and interior angles must have tape embedded in joint compound plus a minimum of two separate coats of joint compound applied over all joints, angles, fastener heads and accessories.
+All joint compound must be finished smooth and be free of tool marks and ridges.